langchain-ai/langgraph/docs/docs/concepts/human_in_the_loop.md

 Adding a [breakpoint](./low_level.md#breakpoints) a specific location in the graph flow is one way to enable human-in-the-loop.
 In this case, the developer knows *where* in the workflow human input is needed and simply places a breakpoint prior to or following that particular graph node.

 Here, we compile our graph with a checkpointer and a breakpoint at the node we want to interrupt before, `step_for_human_in_the_loop`.
 We then perform one of the above interaction patterns, which will create a new checkpoint if a human edits the graph state.
-The new checkpoint is saved to the `thread` and we can resume the graph execution from there simply by passing in `None` for the input and the `thread` configuration.
+The new checkpoint is saved to the `thread` and we can resume the graph execution from there by passing in `None` as the input.

 ```python
 # Compile our graph with a checkpoitner and a breakpoint before "step_for_human_in_the_loop"